top of page

 Sustainability in Action

 At NSS, we live our values by taking every opportunity to practice sustainability.
-Here are a few of the sustainabilty actions in our 2026 Annual Conference.
+Here are a few of the sustainability actions from our 2025 Annual Conference.
+We endeavor to replicate many of these in Denver!

 Sustainability Actions for Conference Attendees: